glennklockwood/limelead/content/pages/benchmarks/md-workbench.md

 circumstances lead to what.
 To be safe, just always specify both `-P` and `-I` for all phases.

+Also, the default number of iterations is 3 (`-R 3`) which means this test will run three times before completing.
+It's a good idea to specify `-R 1` if you want the test to complete quickly.

 ## Phase 3 - Cleanup phase

 This phase can be isolated by specifying the `-3` or `--run-cleanup` option.